"It wasn't like we were dating. I have to stop thinking about my student days and get over it like a man, I thought"

 March will probably be a bit light on review posts, because I'll be moving back to the Netherlands in a few weeks, meaning my reading schedule will suffer a bit.
 Then again, I haven't been posting in a regular schedule since... quite some time anyway.
 It wouldn't be much different from previous months, if I were to post four or five reviews in the last week of March, I guess..

 Readers of this blog might remember that I absolutely love the Kamaitachi no Yoru ("Night of the Kamaitachi") games.
-The first game introduced us to the duo of Tooru and Mari, who come across a brutal murder in a pension cut off from the outside world because of a snowstorm.
+The first game introduced us to the duo of Tooru and Mari, who find themselves trapped with a brutal murderer in a pension cut off from the outside world because of a snowstorm.
 Tooru and Mari returned also for the second and third game, but with the story of this duo (and the accompanying cast) finished in the third entry, Chunsoft was free to create a new cast and setting for the latest Kamaitachi no Yoru.

 Shin Kamaitachi no Yoru 11 Ninme no Suspect ("True Night of the Kamaitachi - The Eleventh Suspect") starts with aspiring young writer Sakamaki Kaito traveling to the prefecture of Iwate to gather information for his newest book.
-He's booked for a stay at the pension Brownie, which lies (naturally) somewhere in the snowy mountains.
-At Brownie, Kaito is reunited with Tachibana Kyouka, the girl whom he has been in love with since university and who is actually functions as a model for all his books (in fact, Kaito only came to Iwate, because Kyouka's parental home is here).
-Kyouko in return is here in her function as the editor (and also aspiring reporter) for a travel magazine.
+He's booked for a stay at the pension Brownie, which lies somewhere far away in the snowy mountains (of course).
+At Brownie, Kaito is reunited with Tachibana Kyouka, the girl whom he has been in love with since college and who (secretly) serves as his writing muse (in fact, Kaito only came to Iwate, because Kyouka's parental home is here).
+Kyouko in return is here in her function as the editor (and aspiring reporter) for a travel magazine.
 Kaito sees this as a chance to rekindle his friendship with Kyouka, but this wouldn't be a Kamaitachi no Yoru game if something didn't prevent the couple from getting closer: a dead body is found in the bathing area.
 And disappears.
 Only to reappear again.
 With the roads blocked because of the snow and the strange phenomenon of Brownie having eleven guests, even though only ten guests made reservations, a night of fright starts for Kaito and Kyouka.

 Kamaitachi no Yoru X3 introduced a complex storyline zapping system, but Shin Kamaitachi no Yoru is in many ways back to the basics.
 We're back to the simple sound-novel system of having text on the screen (accompanied by backgrounds and silhouettes as the only visuals) and the player is presented with choices at several points, which determine how the story develops.
 Make the right choices and you unravel the mystery, make the bad choices and you end up dead.
 Probably.
 This was done expertly in the first Kamaitachi no Yoru, where it starts out as a 'normal' detective game, but make the wrong deductions and the wrong choices, and everyone starts suspecting each other, usually resulting in splatter-horror.
 Yet these bad endings don't come out of nowhere and they usually contain small hints that lead you to the real ending.